ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 so that Agents only send potentially sensitive data such as Evidence to trusted TAMs.)

-The Trusted Component signer on the other hand is what authorizes the Trusted Component to actually run, so the manifest signature could be checked at install time or load (or run) time or both, and this checking is done by the TEE independent of whether TEEP is used or some other update mechanism.
+The Trusted Component signer, on the other hand, is what authorizes the Trusted Component to actually run, so the manifest signature could be checked at install time, load (or run) time, or both, and this checking is done by the TEE independent of whether TEEP is used or some other update mechanism.
 See section 5 of {{RFC9397}} for further discussion.